-On June 21, 2021 the Company commenced a NCIB to purchase Class B Shares through the facilities of the TSXV and alternative trading systems in Canada.
-Purchases pursuant to the NCIB are made by Research Capital Corporation ("Research Capital") on behalf of the Corporation and will not exceed 500,000 Class B Shares, representing approximately 2.74% of the total outstanding Class B Shares.
-The NCIB will be in effect until June 21, 2022 (or until such time as the maximum number of Class B Shares have been purchased).
-Purchases of Class B Shares are made by Research Capital based on the parameters prescribed by the TSXV and applicable securities laws.
-The acquisition price of Class B Shares under the NCIB will not exceed the market price of the Class B Shares at the time of acquisition and the funds available to acquire the Class B Shares will come from the Company's working capital and cash flow.
-All Class B Shares purchased under the NCIB will be canceled.
-As of March 31, 2022 and May 19, 2022, an aggregate of 41,200 Class B Shares were repurchased by the Company pursuant to the NCIB at an average price per Class B Share of CDN\$5.20.
-Shareholders may obtain a copy of the notice regarding the NCIB filed with the TSXV from the Company without charge.
+On July 5, 2022 the Company announced the 2022 NCIB to purchase Class B Shares through the facilities of the TSXV and alternative trading systems in Canada.
+Purchases pursuant to the 2022 NCIB will be made by Research Capital on behalf of the Corporation and will not exceed 500,000 Class B Shares, representing approximately 2.75% of the total outstanding Class B Shares as of July 4, 2022.
+The 2022 NCIB will be in effect from July 11, 2022 until July 11, 2023 (or until such time as the maximum number of Class B Shares have been purchased).
+Purchases of Class B Shares will be made by Research Capital based on the parameters prescribed by the TSXV and applicable securities laws.
+The acquisition price of Class B Shares under the 2022 NCIB will not exceed the market price of the Class B Shares at the time of acquisition and the funds available to acquire the Class B Shares will come from the Company's working capital and cash flow.
+All Class B Shares purchased under the 2022 NCIB will be cancelled.
+To date, no Class B shares have been purchased by the Company pursuant to the 2022 NCIB.
+Shareholders may obtain a copy of the notice regarding the 2022 NCIB filed with the TSXV from the Company without charge.